52North/OGITO/README.md

 #### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 In order to access projects in OGTIO [authentication](#authentication) must be configured for the development setup as well
+#### Docker
+The directory `starter_project/docker` contains a docker compose file to setup background services (POSTGIS and QGIS Server) for development.

 ### Configuration
 OGITO has a global app configuration file for settings that affect the deployment or all projects and project configuration file with [settings for each project](#publish-project).
 Each project needs a entry in the project settings file.